| |||||

 Source: NPS Brochure (2010)

-Brochures ◆ Site Bulletins ◆ Trading Cards Documents A History of the Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park (Ralph Happel, 1955) A Study of the McCoull House and Farm, Battlefield of Spotsylvania Court House (Hubert A. Gurney, September 1939) Assessing tradeoffs between current and desired vegetation condition in a National Park using historical maps and high-resolution lidar data (John A. Young and Carolyn G. Mahan, extract from Restoration Ecology, Vol. 31 No. 5, July 2023) At the Crossroads of Preservation an Development: A History of Fredericksburg and Spotsylvania National Military Park Administrative History (Joan M. Zenzen, August 2011) Cultural Landscape Report for Chancellorsville Battlefield, Fredericksburg and Spotsylvania National Military Park: Site History, Existing Conditions, Analysis and Evaluation, Treatment Recommendations Olmsted Center for Landscape Preservation (John Auwaerter, Cathy Ponte and Nathan Powers, 2018) Cultural Landscape Report for Chatham, Fredericksburg and Spotsylvania National Military Park, Stafford County, Virginia (Christopher M. Beagan and H. Eliot Foulds, 2019) Cultural Landscape Report for Ellwood, Fredericksburg and Spotsylvania National Military Park: Site History, Existing Conditions, Analysis and Evaluation, Treatment Olmsted Center for Landscape Preservation (John Auwaerter and Paul M. Harris, Jr., 2010) Cultural Landscape Report for Wilderness Battlefield, Fredericksburg and Spotsylvania National Military Park: Site History, Existing Conditions, Analysis and Evaluation Olmsted Center for Landscape Preservation (John Auwaerter and James Mealey, 2021) Foundation Document, Fredericksburg and Spotsylvania National Military Park, Virginia (November 2015) Foundation Document Overview, Fredericksburg and Spotsylvania National Military Park, Virginias (January 2015) Furnishing Plan/Historic Structures Report: Jackson Shrine (Parts a,b,c) (Ralph Happel, April 1963) General Management Plan: Fredericksburg and Spotsylvania National Military Park, Virginia (August 28, 1986) Geologic Resources Inventory Report, Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park NPS Natural Resource Report NPS/NRPC/GRD/NRR-2010/229 (T.L.
+Brochures ◆ Site Bulletins ◆ Trading Cards Documents A History of the Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park (Ralph Happel, 1955) A Study of the McCoull House and Farm, Battlefield of Spotsylvania Court House (Hubert A. Gurney, September 1939) Applied Archaeology in Four National Parks Occasional Papers in Applied Archaeology No. 1 (June Evans, James Mueller, Doulas C. Comer, James D. Sorensen, Karen Orrence, Paula A. Zitzler and Louanna Lackey, December 1987) Assessing tradeoffs between current and desired vegetation condition in a National Park using historical maps and high-resolution lidar data (John A. Young and Carolyn G. Mahan, extract from Restoration Ecology, Vol. 31 No. 5, July 2023) At the Crossroads of Preservation an Development: A History of Fredericksburg and Spotsylvania National Military Park Administrative History (Joan M. Zenzen, August 2011) Cultural Landscape Report for Chancellorsville Battlefield, Fredericksburg and Spotsylvania National Military Park: Site History, Existing Conditions, Analysis and Evaluation, Treatment Recommendations Olmsted Center for Landscape Preservation (John Auwaerter, Cathy Ponte and Nathan Powers, 2018) Cultural Landscape Report for Chatham, Fredericksburg and Spotsylvania National Military Park, Stafford County, Virginia (Christopher M. Beagan and H. Eliot Foulds, 2019) Cultural Landscape Report for Ellwood, Fredericksburg and Spotsylvania National Military Park: Site History, Existing Conditions, Analysis and Evaluation, Treatment Olmsted Center for Landscape Preservation (John Auwaerter and Paul M. Harris, Jr., 2010) Cultural Landscape Report for Wilderness Battlefield, Fredericksburg and Spotsylvania National Military Park: Site History, Existing Conditions, Analysis and Evaluation Olmsted Center for Landscape Preservation (John Auwaerter and James Mealey, 2021) Foundation Document, Fredericksburg and Spotsylvania National Military Park, Virginia (November 2015) Foundation Document Overview, Fredericksburg and Spotsylvania National Military Park, Virginias (January 2015) Furnishing Plan/Historic Structures Report: Jackson Shrine (Parts a,b,c) (Ralph Happel, April 1963) General Management Plan: Fredericksburg and Spotsylvania National Military Park, Virginia (August 28, 1986) Geologic Resources Inventory Report, Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park NPS Natural Resource Report NPS/NRPC/GRD/NRR-2010/229 (T.L.
 Thornberry-Ehrlich, August 2010) Historic Structure Report, Architectural Data Section, Chatham, Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park, Virginia (Gerald Karr, January 1984) Historic Structures Report, Part I for Jackson Shrine (1968) Historic Structures Report, Architectural Data Section: Recommendations for the Restoration of the Jackson Shrine Part II (Orville W. Carroll, February 1963) Historic Structures Report - Part II, Historical Data Section: Old Salem Church, Chancellorsville Campaign, Fredericksburg and Spotsylvania National Military Park (Ralph Happel, August 10, 1968) Historic Structures Report, Part I for Salem Church (1966) Inventory of Avian Species at Fredericksburg and Spotsylvania National Military Park, Virginia NPS Natural Resource Technical Report NPS/NER/NRTR-2009/139 (September 2009) Iron from the Wilderness: The History of Virginia's Catharine Furnace, Historic Resource Study, Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park (Sean Patrick Adams, June 2011) Jackson Trail, Chancellorsville Battlefield (T. Sutton Jett, 1940) Junior Ranger Activity Book #2 Chancellorsville, Fredericksburg and Spotsylvania National Military Park (Date Unknown; for reference purposes only) Master Plan for the Preservation and Use of Fredericksburg and Spotsylvania County Battlefields Memorial National Military Park Mission 66 Edition (A. Dillahunty and J. Cullen, 1963) National Register of Historic Places Nomination Forms Fredericksburg & Spotsylvania County Battlefields (Robert Krick and Brooke Blades, April 7, 1976) Green Springs Historic District (Virginia Historic Landmarks Commission Staff, February 1973) Natural Resource Condition Assessment, Fredericksburg and Spotsylvania National Military Park, Updated May 2016 NPS Natural Resource Report NPS/NERO/NRR-2016/1252 (Carolyn G. Mahan and John A. Young, August 2016) Notes on the Historic Stonewall (Sunken Road), Used as a Defence by the Confederates in the Two Battles of Fredericksburg, Virginia, December 13, 1862. and May 3, 1863 (Ralph Happel, May 1939) Notes on the Personal Recollections of General John Gibbon (H.M.
 Holt and T.B.
 Jackson, 1939) Preliminary Historic Resource Study: Fredericksburg & Spotsylvania County Battlefields Memorial National Military Park (Ronald W. Johnson, October 1982) Preliminary Report on the Second Division, II Corps Encampment Area, Stafford Heights, Fredericksburg Battlefield (October 1940) Report on Chatham, Stafford County, Virginia (September 1963 ) Visitor Guide: The commemoration of the 150th anniversary of the Battle of Chancellorsville (May 2013) Wetland Inventory and Mapping at Fredericksburg and Spotsylvania National Military Park, Virginia NPS Natural Resource Technical Report NPS/MIDN/NRTR-2013/790 (Peter James Sharpe, Andrew Forget and Gregg Kneipp, August 2013) Where A Hundred Thousand Fell: The Battles of Fredericksburg, Chancellorsville, the Wilderness, and Spotsylvania Court House: Historic Handbook #39 (HTML edition) (Joseph P. Cullen, 1966) Videos

 John Hennessy, Freedom's Tide: The Army, Emancipation, and the Fredericksburg War Comes to Fredericksburg December 11 Books | |||||

-frsp/index.htm Last Updated: 01-Aug-2024 |
+frsp/index.htm Last Updated: 11-Dec-2024 |